New York is now a 100% Affiliate State starting in the 2018-19 school year.

 26-50 members $300

 51-100 members $400

 Checks and POs should be made payable and mailed to the:

 Ithaca, NY 14853

-ALL chapters must complete membership by March 1, 2019.
+ALL chapters must complete membership and submit payment by March 1, 2019.

 · Involvement in FFA is an integral part of an agricultural education program serving 7th - 12th grade members and therefore should not be optional.
 Re-positions FFA as an integral part of agricultural education in the classroom and helps remove the “club” connotation.
 Every student is a member providing the teacher the option to engage all students in the school based agricultural education, 3-component model.